John Legend Says That His Wife Chrissy Teigen Doesn’t Warn Him About Tweets Involving Him

 Ellen proceeded to explain why Teigen was invited to co-host by displaying some of the funnier tweets Teigen has put out about Legend.

-“I like to send john nudes and say “sorry wrong person”,” Teigen writes in one of her Twitter posts.
+“I like to send john nudes and say ‘sorry wrong person,'” Teigen writes in one of her Twitter posts.

-“I always have a note in my pocket that says “john did it” just in case I’m murdered because I don’t want him to remarry,” says another post on Twitter.
+“I always have a note in my pocket that says ‘john did it’ just in case I’m murdered because I don’t want him to remarry,” says another post on Twitter.

-She’s even been known to use Twitter to get her husbands attention to pick up the phone when he doesn’t answer her right away.
+She’s even been known to use Twitter to get her husband’s attention to pick up the phone when he doesn’t answer her right away.

 Legend revealed to Ellen that Teigen will frequently run her funny tweets by him before she sends them off, but not the ones that involve him.

 “She runs some tweets by me, but she never runs the ones when she’s talking about me by me.
-We’re net to each other on the couch, and she’ll have this devilish look on her face like she’s conniving some kind of devious plan, and then the tweet will go out.”
+We’re next to each other on the couch, and she’ll have this devilish look on her face like she’s conniving some kind of devious plan, and then the tweet will go out.”

 A recent instance of Teigen tweet trolling her husband has been the Totino’s discussion Teigen says she had with her husband on February 17.